sapyyy/CourSell/README.md

     The API will now be running at `http://localhost:5000` (or whatever port you specified in your `config.js` file).

 5.  **Completed:**
-    Now you have your CourSell API running on localhost.
-Give this repo a start if this was useful.
+    Now you have your CourSell API running on your local machine.
+Give this repo a ⭐ if this was useful.
 Thanks!